The Walking Dead Episode That Left Fans Terrified

 The Walking Dead season 11 finale approaches.
 Over the years, the series has brought some truly shocking moments.
-But there is one episode in particular that left fans terrified.
+But there is one episode in particular that has fans terrified.

 As the final part of the season prepares to air, things are still heating up on the series.